magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 they are smart, that they are right.
 They are simply advertising their own stupidity.

-That’s why the wise say, ‘Whatever speech disregards is not the speech of a wise person, it’s the speech of a fool.
+That’s why the wise say, ‘Whatever speech disregards *aniccaṃ* is not the speech of a wise person, it’s the speech of a fool.
 It’s deluded speech.
 It’s the speech of one who doesn’t know that suffering is going to arise right there.’

 For example, suppose you had decided to go to Bangkok tomorrow and someone were to ask, ‘Are you going to Bangkok tomorrow?’
 ‘I hope to go to Bangkok.
 If there are no obstacles I’ll probably go.’
-This is called speaking with the Dhamma in mind, speaking with in mind, taking into account the truth, the transient, uncertain nature of the world.
+This is called speaking with the Dhamma in mind, speaking with *aniccaṃ* in mind, taking into account the truth, the transient, uncertain nature of the world.
 You don’t say, ‘Yes, I’m definitely going tomorrow.’
 If it turns out you don’t go, what are you going to do, send news to all the people who you told you were going?
 You’d be just talking nonsense.

 There’s still much more to the practice of Dhamma; it becomes more and more refined.
 But if you don’t see it, you may think you are speaking right even when you are speaking wrongly and straying from the true nature of things with every word.
 And yet you may think you are speaking the truth.
-To put it simply: anything that we say or do that causes suffering to arise should be known as .
+To put it simply: anything that we say or do that causes suffering to arise should be known as *micchā-diṭṭhi*.
 It’s delusion and foolishness.

 Most practitioners don’t reflect in this way.
 Whatever they like, they think is right and they just go on believing themselves.
 For instance,